kjubie/MHWSteamWorksClicker/README.md

 # MHWSteamWorksClicker

-Automated button presser for MMHW Steamworks.
+Automated button presser for MHW Steamworks.

 ## Starting
 Start the main.py and press 'page_up' key to start pressing 'w', 'a' and 's' keys in random order.